-The outdoor kiosks feature Off Kilter and Illuminations CDs, personalized leather and pewter, Canadian flags, t-shirts, pins, mugs and other collectible items.
+The outdoor kiosks typically feature CDs, personalized leather and pewter, Canadian flags, t-shirts, pins, mugs, and other collectible items.

 Le Cellier -

-If you are able to get a table, one of the "musts" is the Canadian Cheddar Cheese Soup.
-The menu also features steaks, prime rib and salmon.
+If you are able to get a table, one of our "must haves" is the Canadian Cheddar Cheese Soup.
+The menu also features steaks, prime rib, and salmon.

 To accompany your meal, there's a selection of Niagara wines as well as Canadian beers.